Brandon-Rozek/website/content/blog/internalca.md

 ## Trusting the CA

-On Linux, I know of two different ways to trust the CA depending on your distrubtion.
+On Linux, I know of two different ways to trust the CA depending on your distribution.

 ### Ubuntu Derivative